csound-flossmanual/csound-floss/book/07-e-midi-output.md

 slightly different way and allows us to explicitly define note durations as well as the pauses between notes thereby permitting the generation of more staccato melodic lines.
-Like _midion_ and _midion2_, _moscil_ &nbsp;will not generate overlapping notes (unless two or more instances of it are concurrent).
+Like _midion_ and _midion2_, _moscil_ will not generate overlapping notes (unless two or more instances of it are concurrent).
 The next example algorithmically generates a melodic line using _moscil_.